 - Believe your current ITAD vendor service is inferior or has become unresponsive.

-- Learn that your current ITAD vendor is ceasing operations.
+- Learn that your current ITAD partner is ceasing operations.

 - Wish to be ready if you need to make a change in the future.

-Here are some guidelines for managing the process of changing ITAD vendors.
+Here are our recommended guidelines for managing the process of changing ITAD vendors:

 Closing Out Current ITAD Vendors